dozieuwakwe/FIFA-Ratings-Game/README.md

 # FIFA-Ratings-Game
-A game in which you pick who has the higher FIFA rating between two randomly chosen players.
+A game in which you pick who has the higher FIFA rating between two randomly chosen players in FIFA 20.